fiskaltrust/faq/qna/DE-archive-data-storage.md

 * Customer-related data is managed exclusively in a separate Dynamics365 instance per country.
 * All services ending with "fiskaltrust.de" are processed with Azure Germany-West-Central (Microsoft Azure in Germany).
 * Customer-related mass data for configurations created with services ending in "fiskaltrust.de" are stored in Azure Germany-West-Central.
+### How the data is stored

+The data is stored in the form in which it is sent to the middleware in accordance with the legal requirements.

+### How long is the data stored

+The data is stored at least in accordance with the statutory retention periods (currently at least 10 years), or the storage period is extended if other procedures are pending.